Conversational Recommendation: Theoretical Model and Complexity Analysis: A complexity-driven experiment with two protocols and two catalogs

-The goal of our experimental evaluation is to demonstrate that the two alternatives in Algorithm~\ref{algo-upper-bound}---that is, entering or not Line~\ref{alg:feature-value-reject}---lead to different results in terms of the efficiency of a \crs, depending on the characteristics of the catalog.
-More specifically, a user can take two distinct actions when she rejects a recommendation, and each action corresponds to one of the above-defined protocols: \begin{itemize} \item[P1] - the user rejects the recommendation and the CRS does not ask the user to provide a specific reason, \ie a reason that refers to a disliked feature value.
-Examples of such more unspecific feedback---if any feedback is given at all---could be, ``\textit{I don't want to go to the Blue Smoke restaurant}'' (maybe because a friend of mine reported privately to me a bad impression), or ``\textit{I don't want to see the movie \textit{American Beauty}}'' (because the title sounds silly to me, but I cannot explain this to a system); \item[P2] - the user rejects the recommendation and the CRS asks for a specific item characteristic (\ie feature value) she does not like at all.
+A user can take one of two distinct actions when she rejects a recommendation, and each action corresponds to one of the protocols P1, P2, below: \begin{itemize} \item[P1] - the user rejects the recommendation and the CRS does not ask the user to provide a specific reason, \ie a reason that refers to a disliked feature value.
+Examples of such more unspecific feedback---if any feedback is given at all---could be, ``\textit{I don't want to go to the Green Smoke restaurant}'' (maybe because a friend of mine reported privately to me a bad impression), or ``\textit{I don't want to see the movie \textit{American Beauty}}'' (because the title sounds strange to me, but I cannot explain this to a system); \item[P2] - the user rejects the recommendation and the CRS asks for a specific item characteristic (\ie feature value) she does not like at all.
 For example, green color for cellphones, sea-view restaurants, a particular movie director, etc. We assume that a user will truthfully answer such a question when asked. \end{itemize} We will describe the details and assumptions of how we simulate the conversations below.